zhiyuangao/starter-academic/content/authors/ElizabethYankovsky/_index.md

 # List each interest with a dash
 interests:
-- Ocean Warming
+- Ocean Dynamics
+- Turbulence
-- Climate Feedbacks
+- Parameterization

 education:
 #  courses: